Selling your home

 The property should be sold at the full market price agreed between you and the landlord.

-If you can’t agree, a district valuer will say how much your home is worth and set the price.
-You won’t have to pay for their valuation.
+If you cannot agree, a district valuer will say how much your home is worth and set the price.
+You do not have to pay for their valuation.

-If the landlord doesn’t agree to buy your home within 8 weeks, you can sell it to anyone.
+If the landlord does not agree to buy your home within 8 weeks, you can sell it to anyone.

 Paying back your discount